Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Related work

-Classic Image-Based Lighting photographs light probes, typically mirror and diffuse spheres~\cite{debevec1998rendering,reinhard2005high}, to construct HDRI maps and render realistic virtual objects.
-Hardware and physical constraints prohibit the use of such techniques if physical access to the scene is impossible, and as such, methods for estimating lighting from images have been proposed.
+\myparagraph{Image-based lighting (IBL)} photographs light probes, typically mirror and diffuse spheres~\cite{debevec1998rendering,reinhard2005high}, to construct HDRI maps and render realistic virtual objects.
+Hardware and physical constraints prohibit the use of such techniques if physical access to the scene is impossible.